TD-Sky/dagtoc/README.md

   -d, --delete          delete contents
   -a TOC, --add TOC     add contents
   -g, --get             get contents
+  -c, --check           check increasing
-  -r RMB, --revise RMB  RMB = Real page number — Book page number; it is used to correct offset of page numbers
+  -r RMB, --revise RMB  RMB = Real page number — Book page number; it is used
+                        to correct offset of page numbers
 ```

 Now, I will show how to use dagtoc by operating the files in directory **demo**: